Code-Institute-Submissions/FarisGJD-skincared_EditResub/README.md

 - To provide potential and existing consumers a ‘one stop shop’ in skincare, specifically Eastern & Western cosmetics
 - To enable SkinCared and its employees to easily update and maintain the overall site and its content, especially the owner/manager
 - To generate sales by providing the user an intuitive, hassle free experience in terms of finding, selecting and buying products
-- Showcase the wide variety of brands SkinCared houses in terms of their ethos and product selection
+- Showcase & promote the wide variety of brands SkinCared houses in terms of their ethos and product selection

 ### User  Goals
 - Buy skincare products that suite their skins needs or find new ones that intrigue them